kopetri/GLEngine/README.md

 * Utility :
     * GUI using ImGui
     * Basic/naive GPU profiling
+	* G-Buffer visualization for debugging purpose
     * **TODO :** Logging
     * **TODO :** CPU profiling
     * **TODO :** GUI using Qt5 (which imply a whole project revamping)
-    * **TODO :** G-Buffer visualization & export for debugging purpose
+    * **TODO :** G-Buffer export as .png

 How to use
 ------
-GLEngine was written using QtCreator as the IDE, CMake 3.0+ as the building tool, OpenGL 4.0+ as the Graphics API and a C++11 compiler in mind.
+GLEngine was written using Linux, QtCreator as the IDE, CMake 3.0+ as the building tool, OpenGL 4.0+ as the Graphics API and a C++11 compiler in mind.
-Download the source, open the CMakeList.txt file with QtCreator, build everything, and everything should be ready to use.
+Download the source, open the CMakeList.txt file with QtCreator, build the project, and everything should be ready to use.

 In GLEngine, hold the right mouse button to use the camera and its features.
 You can also toggle between solid and wireframe rendering using the F11/F12 buttons.
+To toggle between the different buffers, use the 1-5 buttons.

 Dependencies (included)
 ------